cloudmesh-community/book/chapters/prg/python-install.md

 #### Anaconda

-:warning: his section about anaconda is experimental and has not been tested.
+:warning: This section about anaconda is experimental and has not been tested.
 We are looking for contributors that help completing it.